This is a collection of the specific pieces of language to have arisen across the Micro.blog community, with as much context provided as possible.

 - See also: Emoji filter; Tagmoji

-- A version of Discover filter, usually used to refer to filters sorted via words.
+- A version of the Discover filter, usually used to refer to filters sorted via a specific word or phrase.

 - See also: Discover filter